One Canada Square: Terrorism

 On 15 November 1992, the Provisional Irish Republican Army attempted to place a large improvised explosive device near the tower.
-The IRA had already worked out that to cause maximum damage, the bomb had to be placed under the Docklands Light Railway bridge to disrupt infrastructure near the Canary Wharf Tower for a devastating effect.
+The IRA had already worked out that to cause maximum damage, the bomb had to be placed under the Docklands Light Railway bridge to disrupt infrastructure near One Canada Square for a devastating effect.
 The bomb was in a van which was driven to the designated place.
 As the bombers were about to make their escape, security guards approached the van because it was parked illegally on double yellow lines.
 Two men got out of the vehicle and one pointed a revolver at one of the security guards.
 The gun failed to fire.
 The terrorists were then pursued as far as the boundary of the wharf, but they escaped.
 Armed police were on the scene within minutes and the army bomb squad discovered that the vehicle contained a bomb.
 The detonator failed to ignite the main charge, and the bomb did not go off, so there was no bomb damage to Canary Wharf.
 The wharf was sealed off for a couple of days whilst an intensive search took place for further devices.
 A few days later, the IRA described it as 'sheer ill luck' as the bomb failed to detonate.
 There was criticism that the intelligence services did not know about this massive bomb travelling through London.
 As a result of this attempted bombing, the observation floor was closed (see Public access section) and security was dramatically increased at Canary Wharf.

 On 9 February 1996, the Provisional IRA successfully detonated a large bomb at South Quay, south of Canary Wharf (outside Canary Wharf), which killed two people and devastated several buildings.
 This explosion is commonly, but erroneously, referred to as the "Canary Wharf bomb".

-The towers at Canary Wharf were evacuated as a precaution on September 11, 2001 following the attacks on the World Trade Center and The Pentagon in the United States.
+The towers at Canary Wharf were evacuated as a precaution following the September 11 attacks on the World Trade Center and The Pentagon in the United States.

 There have been many news articles in recent years stating that the towers at Canary Wharf have been a target for terrorism.
 However, some of these plots have been denied by the government.
 One plot was confirmed on 4 April 2008, when a terror cell appeared at Woolwich Crown Court accused of targeting Canary Wharf.
 The men denied the charges, but were found guilty for planning attacks on the Canary Wharf skyscrapers.